National Martial Arts Instructor Accreditation Scheme

 Accreditation is a nationally recognised process that establishes a martial arts instructor is able to provide instruction in a manner that is safe, responsible, and accountable with appropriate levels of understanding as to their legal and community obligations.

-- Ensures the instructor has a minimum training standard in Instructing Principles, Sports Psychology, Training Methods, Communication, and Legal Responsibilities.
+- the instructor has a minimum training standard in Instructing Principles, Sports Psychology, Training Methods, Communication, and Legal Responsibilities.

-- Ensures that the consumer is dealing with an instructor who is bound by the National Code Of Practice For Martial Arts Centres and Instructors
+- that the consumer is dealing with an instructor who is bound by the National Code Of Practice For Martial Arts Centres and Instructors

 Recognised Accreditation is a progressive instructor education program with three levels.